 1. Outside Diameter (OD) Grinding

 OD grinding, also known as external cylindrical grinding, is used to machine the outer surfaces of cylindrical workpieces.
 The workpiece is mounted between centers or in a chuck and rotates while the grinding wheel contacts its outer surface.
-The grinding wheel rotates at high speed, gradually removing material from the workpiece surface to achieve the desired dimensions and surface finish.
 This method is commonly used for machining shafts, rods, and other cylindrical components.
 OD grinding offers advantages such as high precision, smooth surface finish, and versatility across various materials.
 It is suitable for mass production and can produce components with tight tolerances and excellent surface quality.

 2. Inside Diameter (ID) Grinding